Two men arrested and charged with mail thefts at three U.S. Postal Service offices in Ventura County | News Channel 3-12

 During the initial investigation, deputies spotted the suspected vehicle nearby and as deputies planned to conduct a traffic stop on the vehicle, the people inside were allegedly seen discarding stolen mail from the vehicle by deputies shared the Ventura County Sheriff's Office.

-Deputies stopped the vehicle, contacted the two men inside, and recovered multiple pieces of stolen mail inside and around the stopped vehicle detailed the Ventura County District Attorney's Office.
+Deputies stopped the vehicle, contacted the two men inside, and recovered multiple pieces of stolen mail in and around the stopped vehicle detailed the Ventura County Sheriff's Office.

 Both men were arrested and booked into the Ventura County Main Jail for mail theft, identity theft, fraud while in possession of ten or more people's IDs with intent to to defraud, conspiracy to commit a crime, and destruction of evidence shared the Ventura County Sheriff's Office.